donnieraycrisp/crispicons/README.md

 ## What are crispicons?

-crispicons are a constantly growing collection of clean and crisp open source icons made with ❤️ for designers and developers.
+crispicons is a constantly growing collection of clean and crisp open source icons made with ❤️ for designers and developers.

 https://crispicons.com